Updated on 2/17/2023

 Avoid Remote Areas: There are very few crime incidences in the remote areas of Turks and Caicos, but it’s worth noting for safety’s sake.
 Because you’d be farther away from help, it’s important to take all precautions necessary to stay safe if you choose to venture out a little farther.

-Overall, the safest and most affordable option in getting to the dreamy Caicos islands is by airplane through the Providenciales International Airport.
+Overall, the safest and most affordable option for getting to the dreamy Caicos islands is by airplane through the Providenciales International Airport.

 Curious if it’s even worth it to travel to Turks and Caicos anytime soon?
 Turns out, it’s not that bad of an idea!
-Many things are still open for you to enjoy your experience!
-Here’s what’s open and any new restrictions:
+Many things are still accessible for you to enjoy your experience!
+Here’s what’s open and any new restrictions to note:

-Restaurants: Fortunately, restaurants are open at 30% capacity in Turks and Caicos.
-Everyone loves to eat and a vacation offers new things to try –don’t forget to experience the island’s favorite lunch called “boil fish and johnnycake“.
+Restaurants: Fortunately, restaurants are cleared at regular capacity in Turks and Caicos.
+Everyone loves to eat and going on vacation offers new things to try –don’t forget to experience the island’s favorite lunch called “boil fish and johnnycake“.

-Large Events: Like many other places, large gatherings are prohibited.
-This means in Turks and Caicos that there are no large events such as the Thursday Fish Fry.
+Large Events: Turks and Caicos has resumed large events such as the Thursday Fish Fry.
+It’s an event you can’t pass up!

 Resorts and Hotels: It will depend on each property, so it’s best to reach out directly to your hotel or resort staff to double-check some time before your departure.